rumpeltux/viomi-rooting/README.md

 **Problem:** The script was not able to establish a ssh connection and didn't finish.

-Solution: Rerun the remaining steps of the script (replace `ROBOT_IP` with the actual ip address)
+Solution: Rerun the remaining steps of the script

     ./viomi-root.sh change_password
     ./viomi-root.sh restore_robot_services